-- b) develop the principle of equal opportunity, the observance of which is one of the basic pillars of professional development, and entails the commitment to provide and show equitable treatment that promotes the personal and professional progress of the workforce, keeping professionals with family or similar personal connections from holding posts directly reporting -either hierarchically or functionally- to the professionals with which they are connected, among other issues; and - c) promote gender equality, especially as regards access to employment, professional training and promotion, and working conditions.
+- a) respect for diversity among the professionals of the Group's companies, promoting non-discrimination; - b) development of the principle of equal opportunity, the observance of which is one of the basic pillars of professional development, and entails the commitment to provide and show equitable treatment that promotes the personal and professional progress of the workforce, keeping professionals with family or similar personal connections from holding posts directly reporting -either hierarchically or functionally- to the professionals with which they are connected, among other issues; and - c) promotion of gender equality, especially as regards access to employment, professional training and promotion, and working conditions.

-The Company endeavours to ensure that the processes related to the selection, hiring, management of labour relations, training and promotion of professionals in which artificial intelligence is used, and especially the algorithms used, do not suffer from biases that violate these objectives and principles or prevent the verification thereof due to limitations on transparency and/or traceability of results.
+The Company endeavours to ensure that the processes related to the selection, hiring, management of labour relations, training and promotion of professionals in which artificial intelligence is used, and especially the algorithms used, do not suffer from biases that violate these objectives and principles or prevent the verification thereof due to limitations on transparency and/or tracking of results pursuant to the provisions of the Policy on the Responsible Use of Artificial Intelligence Tools and Algorithms.